-It’s very interesting to learn how to make coconut oil and I recommend this to anyone who has the opportunity.
+It’s very interesting to learn how to make cold-pressed coconut oil and I recommend this to anyone who has the opportunity.

 Coconut oil check points

-It’s not always easy to trace this, but feel free to contact the producer and ask what you wish to know.
+It’s not always easy to trace this, but feel free to contact the producer and ask your questions.

 – Fair work conditions and pay for the people

-– Animal friendly – no monkeys or other animals are used to pick the coconuts
+– Animal friendly: no monkeys or other animals are used to pick the coconuts

 – Sustainable agriculture with respect for the coconut trees and the environment